understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/Kinesis_Streams_Emitting_Data_to_AWS_Services.md

 * Start with Kinesis Stream, then go through four interfaces in library:

-    * **iTransformer** - defines the transformation of records from teh Amazon Kinesis stream in order to suit the user-defined data model
+    * **iTransformer** - defines the transformation of records from the Amazon Kinesis stream in order to suit the user-defined data model

     * **iFilter** - excludes irrelevant records from processing

     * **iBuffer** - buffers set of records to be processed by specifying size limit (number of records) and total byte count

     * **iEmitter** - makes client calls to other AWS services and persists the records stored in the buffer
+      * This is the interface that helps us emit records to S3, Redshift, DynamoDB, and Elasticsearch

 ![image alt text](../images/domain2_1.png)